-"If a baby tooth gets knocked out, I wouldn't try to place it back into the mouth -- it's pretty much done," says Dr. Carlos.
+"If a baby tooth gets knocked out, I wouldn't try to place it back into the mouth — it's pretty much done," says Dr. Carlos.
 In fact, the American Dental Association says not to try inserting a baby tooth back into the socket, because an accident that knocks out a baby tooth could also harm the permanent tooth underneath, potentially leading to long-term dental problems.

 According to Carlos, "If the permanent adult tooth is not following right behind the baby tooth, the roots will not resorb and the baby teeth won't loosen up."

 However, don't assume every baby tooth that decides to stick around must be removed.
-Sometimes an X-ray shows that a permanent tooth -- most often, a mandibular second premolar, according to the British Dental Journal -- hasn't developed, leaving the primary molar in place.
+Sometimes an X-ray shows that a permanent tooth — most often, a mandibular second premolar, according to the British Dental Journal — hasn't developed, leaving the primary molar in place.

 Whether your child's baby teeth come out too soon or not at all, know that modern pediatric dental care is centered on making the patient feel comfortable and calm.
-So don't worry -- you'll be seeing your child's big, bright smile again soon!
+So don't worry — you'll be seeing your child's big, bright smile again soon!